strapi/documentation/docs/developer-docs/latest/getting-started/troubleshooting.md

 ## Is X feature available yet?

-You can see the [Public roadmap](https://feedback.strapi.io/) to see which feature requests are currently being worked on and which have not been started yet.
+You can see the [ProductBoard roadmap](https://feedback.strapi.io/) to see which feature requests are currently being worked on and which have not been started yet.

 <!-- TODO: This will be changed to Canny eventually, leave this note here for Derrick please -->